AI for Professional

 Launch the first workflow

 Sensors, model, tools, audit log, human review gate.
 Live, wired into the systems you already use.
 Your team starts using it straight away.
-You see what AI can actually do inside a real practice.
+You see what AI can do inside a real practice.

 Add the rest, sensibly